LCRH1883/MTGleaderboard/README.md

 * Create custom profiles for players or decks
 * Dark Mode support and a number of custom themes
 * Dice rolling from within a game

+# Versioning

+See `docs/versioning.md` for the version name/number format and current version.

 # Play Store Listing